actris/data-management-plan/DMP/initial-DMP.md

 #### Re-use of existing data

-The ACTRIS data user interface will include access to ACTRIS In situ legacy data resulting from ACTRIS pre-projects.
+The ACTRIS data user interface will include access to ACTRIS In situ data and legacy data resulting from ACTRIS pre-projects.

 #### The origin of the data